The foundations for successful riding

 Xplora, It's something I keep a close eye on, as I like to keep track of where it's going.
 I've attached an image of the TP, PMC for reference with few notes below because it looks like a shemozzle!

 Probably the biggest thing worth noting is that I am not “peaking” for a particular event, the nature of the racing I am (was) doing is that it is in a series, generally a month apart with the exception of July / Aug / Sept, so instead of peaking the idea was to “train” though this period and manage the REST because post event my TSB would be -60odd.
 So something like Race, Rest, Build, Build, Taper, Race, repeat.
 Where races were spaced closer together the plan was to rest up the week after the race, train solid the later part of that week, the weekend and the early part of the next week before tapering and racing again.
 Essentially training to maintain what you’d gained from the last race.

-However, having a little one, being the middle of flying bicycles winter and the like made difficult to keep the momentum going.
+However, having a little one, being the middle of !!
+BAN ME NOW FOR SWEARING !! winter and the like made difficult to keep the momentum going.